arunbasillal/Custom-Login-Admin-Front-end-CSS/readme.txt

   background: #ECCFFF !important;
 }`

-= I need more features.
-Can I hire you? =

-Yes.
-Please [get in touch via my contact form](http://millionclues.com/contact/) with a brief description of your requirement and budget for the project.
-I will be in touch shortly.

 = I found this plugin very useful, how can I show my appreciation? =

 I am glad to hear that!
 You can either [make a donation](http://millionclues.com/donate/) or leave a [rating](https://wordpress.org/support/plugin/custom-login-admin-front-end-css-with-multisite-support/reviews/?rate=5#new-post) to support the development of the plugin.